ittiam-systems/libmpeghe/README.md

         If the parameter is not set or set to 0, default value is assigned based on number of input channels.
   <oam_file> file containing object metadata.
   <first_hoa_file_name> first hoa file name that ends with 00+.wav
+  <num_preroll_frames> is number of pre-roll frames.
+Default is 1.
+  <random_access_point> is the random access interval in milliseconds.
+Default is 2000.
 ```

 Sample CLI for Channel-based input: